Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-For interpreting the whole first-moment map as a tracer of the underlying gas kinematics at zones far from known galaxies in the blob we can not, however, directly adopt above argument.
-The detection of a polarised Ly$\alpha$ at large distances to the known galaxies, both in imaging polarimetry \citep{Hayes2011} and spectropolarimetry \citep{Beck2016}, shows that significant fractions of the observed Ly$\alpha$ photons must have scattered into the line of sight after being emitted from a central source.
-We will discuss these results in more detail in Sect.~\ref{sec:comb-analys-lyalpha}, where we present a hybrid analysis between the imaging polarimitry results and our MUSE data.
-According to theory \citep[e.g.]{Dijkstra2008} the observed polarisation signal in Ly$\alpha$ stems from scattered photons within the wing of the absorption profile.
-Hence, while these photons preserve information regarding the kinematics of the last-scattering surface, they will be red- or blue-shifted (depending on the kinematics of the scattering medium) with respect to the overall kinematics of the gas.
+For interpreting the entire first-moment map as a tracer of the underlying gas kinematics, especially in regions far from known galaxies in LAB\,1, we can not resort to the argument above.
+The detection of polarised Ly$\alpha$ emission, both in imaging polarimetry \citep{Hayes2011} and spectro-polarimetry \citep{Beck2016}, shows that significant fractions of the observed Ly$\alpha$ photons must have scattered into the line of sight after being emitted from a central source.
+According to radiative transfer theory the observed polarisation signal in Ly$\alpha$ stems from scattered photons within the wing of the absorption profile \citep[e.g.][]{Dijkstra2008,Eide2018}.
+Hence, while these photons preserve information regarding the kinematics of the surface of last scattering, they appear red- or blue-shifted (depending on the kinematics of the scattering medium) with respect to the overall kinematics of the gas.
 Therefore, in a scenario where only scattered Ly$\alpha$ photons are observed at large distance to the embedded sources, the measured first-moments would be biased towards higher or lower velocities compared to the true gas kinematics.
-This could potentially increase the observed amplitude of an observed velocity gradient.
+This could potentially increase the observed amplitude of the observed velocity gradient.